-To add the Gateway to the list, right-click Remote Control Gateway Servers and select Add Gateway.
+To add a PC-Duo Gateway to the list, right-click Remote Control Gateway Servers and select Add Gateway.
 The Find Gateway Wizard appears.

-Using the Find Gateway Wizard, you can locate the Gateway on your network and optionally configure the credentials to connect to it.
+Using the Find Gateway Wizard, you can locate a PC-Duo Gateway on your network and optionally configure the credentials to connect to it.

-When adding the Gateway, you can perform one of the following:
+When adding a PC-Duo Gateway, you can perform one of the following:

-- Specify the Gateway network address and protocol directly. - ◆ Poll to discover the Gateway on your network with a specified protocol, and select the Gateway from the resulting list.
+- Specify a PC-Duo Gateway network address and protocol directly. - ◆ Poll to discover PC-Duo Gateway on your network with a specified protocol, and select a PC-Duo Gateway from the resulting list.